edX Online

 Financial managers

-Financial managers direct the investment activities and financial goals of an organization and report on the organization's financial health.
-Many financial managers start out as accountants, security sales agents, or financial analysts.
+Financial managers oversee an organization's investment activities and financial goals and report on its financial health.
+Many financial managers begin their careers as accountants, securities agents, or financial analysts.

-What can you learn in a bachelor's in accounting program?
+What will you learn in an online bachelor's in accounting program?

-An online bachelor's in accounting program generally emphasizes core math, finance, and business courses.
-In some cases, such as a bachelor's of business administration (BBA), accounting is considered a specialization or track of a business-focused degree.
-A traditional bachelor's in accounting program may also offer subspecialties, such as cost accounting, financial accounting, or tax accountancy.
+An generally covers foundational coursework in math, finance, and business.
+In some cases, such as an online bachelor's of business administration (BBA), accounting is considered a specialization or track of a business-focused degree.
+Other accounting bachelor's programs may also offer subspecialties, such as cost accounting, financial accounting, or tax accountancy.

-Most bachelor's in accounting programs require 120 credits and take four years to complete, though many online programs offer accelerated options and a choice of full- or part-time enrollment.
+Most online bachelor's in accounting programs require 120 credits and may be completed in four years.
+They may also offer accelerated options and flexible enrollment (full- or part-time study).

-Consider an online program to unlock a variety of unique benefits and learning options.
-While a bachelor's in accounting program does not usually require fieldwork, online degrees allow you to pursue internship opportunities toward CPA licensure without interrupting your existing work/life obligations.
+Online programs offer flexibility, allowing you to balance your studies with work or other obligations.
+While a bachelor's in accounting program does not usually require fieldwork, online degrees allow you to pursue internship opportunities and gain practical experience without disrupting your schedule.

 Many online bachelor's in accounting programs offer a choice of synchronous (live) or asynchronous (self-paced) coursework.